Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 out.
 For control applications an :ref:`Industrial Quad Relay Bricklet
 <industrial_quad_relay_bricklet>` is included.
 It contains four on/off
 switches.
 For read-out applications an :ref:`Industrial Digital In 4 Bricklet
 <industrial_digital_in_4_bricklet>` is included.
-It can read out galvanically
+It can read out four digital
-isolated four digital signals with voltages up to 36V.
+galvanically isolated signals with voltages up to 36V.

 Documented example applications are:

 * Forwarding smoke detector alarm to a PC.
-* Controlling remote mains switches with a PC.
+* Controlling remote mains switches with a PC and smart phone/tablet (Android, Windows Phone and iOS).
-* Opening/Closing garage doors over a smart phone/tablet (Android, Windows Phone and iOS).
+* Opening/Closing garage doors over a smart phone/tablet (Android,
+  Windows Phone and iOS).
 * Forwarding door bell ringing to a PC.

 Many more applications are possible, anything that is controlled by